dajuly20/ControlPi/readme.md

 ## If you have Raspbian installed already
 * Attach the PiFaceDigital2 to the RaspberryPi
 * Open a ssh connection and clone this repository with `git clone https://github.com/dajuly20/ControlPi`
+*
-* cd into the new directory ControlPi and execute `./start_manual.sh` to check if the executable works.
+* cd into the new directory ControlPi and execute `./start_InstallMeFirst.sh` This will create the controlpi user and install the binary and config files in the places they should go
+* Now try `./start_manual.sh` to check if the executable works.
+*
-* When you have to build the project from source execute `./start_pull_and_build.sh` to install dependencies and build.
+* When you have changed the codebase (or need to rebuild because the binary is incompatible or corrupt) and rebuild the binary you should execute `./start_pull_and_build.sh` to install dependencies and start the build prpcess.
+(This could take a while.. better start before going to lunsh and hope it's not coming back at you [too soon] :D )

-* Otherwise you can create a Service for ControlPi by executing `./start_as_service.sh`
+* Either way you can create a Service for ControlPi afterwards by executing `./start_as_service.sh` so everything runs smoothly in the background, and you don't have to worry about reboots (or at least not more than you should anyways [everyone who already restarted any of their Linux devides whithin the last week, and still feels ashamed about it, is now asked to do TEN PENALTY PUSHPUS])

 ## First Control-Program